-"Natural flavors" are those that occur naturally in foods or are produced during normal food preparation processes such as cooking.
-"Artificial flavors" are flavoring substances extracted from natural sources or created in the laboratory, and added as ingredients to enhance flavor.
+Natural flavors occur naturally in foods or are produced during normal food preparation processes such as cooking.
+Artificial flavors are flavoring substances extracted from natural sources or created in the laboratory, and added to enhance flavor.
 They may be “nature identical” or completely original.

 Most flavor ingredients used by the food industry are either dry powders or liquids including concentrates, extracts, and essences, all typically mixed with another liquid.
 Concentrates usually have water removed by filtration or evaporation, leaving a more viscous “concentrated” juice.
 Extract implies a purification of a desirable component of the juice, by removing some material such as sugars, starch, and fiber.
 Essences are the volatile aromas that may evaporate during juice concentration, but can be captured and added back to enhance a flavor profile.

 Flavor ingredients can be water soluble, but are often oils that don’t mix with water and processors need to create a stable suspension in water by emulsifying or dissolving the ingredient in an organic solvent like alcohol or propylene glycol.
 Flavor oils in water emulsions are very common in liquid flavor products as well as a necessary step in spray-dried powders.

 How Admix Can Help